Adversarial Latent Autoencoder with Self-Attention for Structural Image Synthesis: Conclusion

 \section{Conclusion}

-In this paper, we focus on a Deep Generative Models (DGMs)-driven industrial application, which leverages existing designs and algorithms to enable automated exploration of engineering designs.
-We select Adversarial Latent Autoencoder (ALAE) as the base model and extend the capability of the Adversarial Latent Autoencoder (ALAE) by modifying the ALAE model with the ResNet architecture and implementing several weight regularization methods for stabilizing the training.
-In order to enable the generation of feasible engineering design images, we introduce the self-attention mechanism into the improved ALAE model, resulting in a novel DGM, Self-Attention Adversarial Latent Autoencoder (SA-ALAE).
-In contrast to the previous work in DGM-driven shape synthesis, SA-ALAE performs an image-to-image generation and is able to generate high-quality engineering blueprints of complex structures.
-An interpolation experiment conducted in the latent space demonstrates that the latent variables accurately represent structural information.
-Furthermore, modifying the encoded latent variables leads to corresponding semantic modifications in the generated structures.
+DGMs are known to synthesize photorealistic images.
+However, research in this area has been focusing on generating images of the natural world, such as faces and landscapes.
+As a result, there has been insufficient research on the effectiveness of DGMs in supporting industrial development processes.
+To address this challenge, our work proposes SA-ALAE by combining the ALAE's flexible framework, the attention mechanism's effect in large features, and modern approaches to stabilize adversarial training.
+In contrast to the previous work with GANs in synthesizing simple geometric shapes such as 2D curves, our research focuses on delivering an efficient solution for engineering processes.
+In addition to generating high-quality design images of complex structures, SA-ALAE allows users to extract latent variables from a given structural design and modify the given design by editing the latent variables.
 Despite the advances, several issues hinder an efficient application of SA-ALAE in Generative Engineering Design: (1) the current capability of SA-ALAE is insufficient for exploring designs for multiple vehicle components with a single model; (2) structural manipulation by modifying the latent space necessitates significant effort to analyze the learned latent variables and the structural attributes they represent.